Malware coded synthetic genomes have caused skepticism within the scientific community, but new research might help to change that perception.

 It is interesting to see that this topic is finally gaining more attention in the media and, possibly, among researchers and specialists thanks to the research done by Tadayoshi Kohno and his team.
 Despite the debatable elegance of the implementation — creating a vulnerability in an application — we can observe that one of the most important points from a security perspective is gaining ground: the notion of subjecting this topic to greater scrutiny in order to spark an interdisciplinary discussion of it, in which IT and bioinformatics specialists, security experts, equipment manufacturers, governments, and specialists in molecular and synthetic biology come together.

 In my opinion, given the rapid speed with which sequencing devices are developing, and the dramatic reduction in costs, successfully achieving security in DNA sequences will require a lot more work than can be done by one research group and a few enthusiasts.
 Unfortunately, until there are real-life cases or economic losses, it is likely that we will not see anything more in the media than sensationalist articles predicting the “genome-alypse.”

 It is true that the feasibility is still low and there is no reason to be alarmed, but we should also remember that with IT security, waiting for an attack to happen before finding a solution has never been a good strategy.

-Disclaimer: Everything presented here makes no claim to be exhaustive and may contain errors, considering the interdisciplinary nature of the research and my background as a technician and not as a biologist.
+Disclaimer: Everything presented here makes no claim to be exhaustive and may contain errors, considering the interdisciplinary nature of the research and my background in computer science and not as a geneticist.
 Therefore comments, suggestions, and improvements are welcome in order to keep deepening and expanding this fascinating topic.